mustafozoda/JavaScript-Day3/README.md

 <br>

-- ## **Hoisting - Variable**
+- ## **Hoisting-Variable**
 ***
 Variable hoisting is a behavior in JavaScript where variable declarations are moved to the top of their respective scopes during code execution.
 This means that you can use a variable before it has been declared, and the JavaScript engine will still be able to execute it without throwing an error.

-However, it's important to note that only the declaration (the var keyword) is hoisted, not the initialization.
+However, it's important to note that only the declaration (the `var` keyword) is hoisted, not the initialization.
 So even though you can use a variable before it is declared, if you try to use it before it is assigned a value, you will get undefined:

 <br>